Elmer Eggert

-Pro Career
+Pro career

 Eggert made his pro debut for the Dover Dobbins of the Eastern Shore League.
 Though stats from that era are roughly incomplete, available states credit Eggert for hitting ten home runs and finishing the season with a .305 batting average.
 Eggert played two seasons for Dover under the guidance of manager Jiggs Donahue, himself a career minor-leaguer.
 In 1927, and the Dover Dobbins franchise folded, Eegert found himself on the roster of the Boston Red Sox.
-He'd only appear in a handful of games and would not get a hit in five at-bats.
+He had appeared in a handful of games and would not get a hit in five at-bats.

-Elmer Eggert spend the rest of his career in the minors, essentially shuffling between teams in the Wester League and the Texas League.
+Elmer Eggert spend the rest of his career in the minors, essentially shuffling between teams in the Western League and the Texas League.
 After splitting time with the Oklahoma City Indians and Tulsa Oilers in 1933, Eggert retired from pro baseball.